-Our draft recommendation is to maintain the current approach of adjusting forecast renewals and other capex for actual costs, subject to an ex post assessment for prudency and efficiency.
+Our recommendation is to maintain the current approach of adjusting forecast renewals expenditure and non-renewals capex for actual costs, subject to an ex post assessment for prudency and efficiency.

-&lt;sup>186 Referral, para.
+&lt;sup>210 Referral, para.
 B(1.1)(a).

-&lt;sup>187 QCA, Seqwater Bulk Water Price Review 2022-26, final report, March 2022, p.
+&lt;sup>211 QCA, Seqwater Bulk Water Price Review 2022-26, final report, March 2022, p.
 53.